yochaigal/cairn/adventures/conversions/winters-daughter.md

 - Run as written.

 ## 7. Freezing Mirror
-- Only minor mirror notes.

 ### Full-Length Mirror
 - WIL save to pass in front without becoming paralyzed.
 - See the _[Cure Wounds](/cairn-srd#100-spells)_ Spellbook.

 ## 8. Family Crypt
-- See Floating Skeleton stats.

 ### Floating Skeletons
 10 HP, 5 WIL, 8 STR, 13 DEX, claws (1d4)
 - Can fly and are unaffected by charms or mind control.